This week, we’re checking out The Klingon Gambit.

 Say what you will about S- and F-words, but I hope by the 23rd century we’ve moved past sex shaming.

-I give The Klingon Gambit 2 out of 5 trays of unidentifiable purple gruel.
 It’s got an amusing line here and there and its brevity works slightly to its favor, but it’s not the most exciting Star Trek novel, the pacing leaves something to be desired, and it has an inaccurate title.
 Definitely skippable.